 A medication called naloxone can reverse the effects of an overdose of heroin or some types of painkillers.
 Paramedics and emergency room doctors have used it for years to save lives.

 In some states, if you, a family member, or a friend is addicted to heroin or narcotic painkillers known as opioids, you can carry naloxone.
 A pocket-size device that contains an injectable form of naloxone is available for use.
 A nasal spray version has also been approved for use and requires no special training to administer.

 Naloxone blocks the effects of drugs made from opium, or opioids.
 These include:

-Heroin use is also growing in the U.S. The 2012 National Survey on Drug Use and Health reported that 669,000 Americans use the illegal substance -- nearly twice as many as in 2007.
-Deaths from heroin overdoses nearly doubled from 2006 to 2010.
+Heroin use is also growing in the U.S. The 2018 National Survey on Drug Use and Health reported that 948,000 Americans use the illegal substance -- more than a half a million are dependent on it.

 The rise in heroin use is believed to be linked to prescription drug abuse.
 Many people who abuse painkillers switch to heroin for two reasons: It is cheaper and often easier to get.

 Because of naloxone’s effectiveness, the White House drug policy office now urges first responders, such as police and firefighters, to carry it.

 Naloxone is given by shot or nasal spray.